Arceveti/SM64-v2/README.md

 **Optimizations:**
 - Most doubles are now floats where the extra percision isn't needed
 - Improved slope fix and exposed ceilings fix (Arceveti)
+- Removed almost all unused code/data from the Goddard folder (Arceveti)
 - Removed many unecessary find_floor (collision) checks (Arceveti)
-- Removed almost all unused code/data from the Goddard folder (Arceveti)
+- Optimized DDD Bowser's Submarine collision model (Arceveti)
-- Removed many stubbed/unused functions/variables
+- Removed many stubbed/unused/duplicate functions/variables
 - Many smaller optimizations (Arceveti)

 **Hacker QoL:**
 - Many unnamed variables have been named/documented (Arceveti, AloXado320, iProgramMC)
+- Many unnamed display lists and geolayouts have been named (Arceveti)
 - Hardcoded render layers are replaced with their defines (Arceveti)
 - New render layer (LAYER_ALPHA_DECAL) when Silhouette is enabled (Arceveti) *
 - Extended debug info, with more info for velocity and info for floors/ceilings/walls (Arceveti) *